 Expected changes

-By creating more equal, protective, and enabling environments, CECI contributes to the effective exercise of rights and to strengthening social justice, by creating conditions that enable:
+By fostering more equitable and enabling environments, CECI contributes to the effective realization of rights and the strengthening of social justice by creating conditions that enable:

-Feminist organizations strengthen their institutional autonomy, sustainability, and capacity for influence;
+Feminist and women’s organizations to strengthen their institutional autonomy, sustainability, and influence;

-Women and adolescent girls participate more in decision-making spaces and actively contribute to social transformation.
+Women and adolescent girls to actively participate in decision-making spaces and help shape social transformation.

 Our impact